MicrosoftDocs/memdocs/autopilot/includes/deregister-autopilot-device.md

 > [!NOTE]
 >
-> If an admin registered a device via another portal other than the Microsoft Partner Center (MPC) such as Intune or Microsoft 365 admin center, the device doesn't show up in Microsoft Partner Center (MPC).
+> If an admin registered a device via another portal other than the Microsoft Partner Center (MPC) such as Intune or the [Microsoft 365 admin center](https://admin.microsoft.com/), the device doesn't show up in Microsoft Partner Center (MPC).
 For a partner to register a device in the Microsoft Partner Center (MPC), the devices first needs to be deregistered using the steps outlined in the [Deregister a device](#deregister-a-device) section.